whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/README.md

 - `docs/qc_tutorial_multiqc_and_execution_report.md` — detailed tutorial on interpreting the MultiQC report and Nextflow execution report
 - `docs/qc_review_checklist.md` — shorter operational checklist for routine QC review

+For post-run retention and archiving guidance, see:

+- `docs/post_run_retention.md` — what to keep in the repo, what to archive to RDS, and what should remain transient on scratch

 For the Klim worked example, see:

 - `examples/klim2019_tdp43kd/qc_tutorial_klim_multiqc_and_execution_report.md` — worked example QC tutorial using the retained Klim reports